ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_icetea.md

 #### Running a test while debugging

-After you export your test to your IDE, build the project, and load it onto your target using your debugger.
+After you export your test to your IDE, build the project and load it onto your target by using your debugger.

 Bring the target out of reset, and run the program.
-Your target waits for a command over serial line.
+Your target waits for a command over the serial line.

 You can now use Icetea commands to run the test: